 2. Gently steam the furniture using a steam cleaner

-Steam cleaning is a great way to remove smoke odors from unfinished wood because steam is able to permeate into the wood in the same way that smoke can, but the pressure of the steam cleaner can displace and remove the odor-causing molecules left behind by cigarette smoke.
+Steam cleaning is a great way to remove smoke odors from unfinished wood because steam is able to permeate into the wood in the same way that smoke can.
+However, unlike smoke, the pressure of the steam can displace and remove the odor-causing molecules left behind by cigarette smoke.

-Open windows.
-You’ll be amazed at how steam transfers the cigarette smell odor from the wood to the air in the room.
-Keeping windows open and exhaust fans on will help keep it from settling on other furniture textiles in your home.
+You’ll be amazed by how steam cleaning transfers the cigarette smell odor from the wood to the air in the room.
+Be sure to keep windows open and fans running.
+This will prevent the odor from settling on other furniture and textiles in your home.

 After you have physically cleaned the surface of the wood and used steam to clean the wood even deeper, the cigarette smell lingering in your furniture should be reduced by 80 to 90%.
 For many homes and furniture types, this cleaning will be sufficient.
 In my case, however, to rehab my smokey wood dresser sufficiently to be used to store clothing in my bedroom meant that I needed to take additional steps to completely remove the smell of cigarette smoke from my wood furniture.